 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.

-In our house, there is almost always baguette on the counter—whether it’s still soft enough to eat is an entirely different matter.
+In our house, there is almost always baguette on the counter—but whether it’s still soft enough to eat is an entirely different matter.

 How to Preserve Fresh Baguette